 Above all, as with cognitive models of psychology, NLP draws our attention to faulty thinking such as ‘mind-reading’, e.g “I can tell you hate me” and mixing causes and effects, such as “you make me angry“.

-NLP draws attention to “fogging”, the art of being vague.
+NLP draws attention to“fogging”,the art of being vague.
 This was a strategy associated with Milton Erikson.
 Also, there are ‘nomilisation’ – often used by astrologers.
-This strategy involves using words that are not tangible and they can take the place of nouns.
+This strategy involves using words that are not tangible and they can take on many meanings.
 For example, you notice some-one is uncertain and confused.
 Saying that to them explicitly may well not help, but asking a question might do better, e.g. “are there difficulties in your life at the moment“?
 The nomilisation here is ‘difficulties’ as it covers a number of possibilities.
+By the way, put this way the other person can always say “no” and it mays to ensure that option is available whereever possible.

 A sample of small safe experiments